ake-viox/NagaLayoutForce/README.md

 ## Note

-This addon will not be maintained.
+This addon will not be maintained, it is for my personal use.
-Fork the git, add a zipped release and you can use it in a download manager like WowUp.

 ## Screenshots